As more people become eligible to get vaccinated in the region, supply of vaccine remains an issue

 They are also investigating attempts by residents to jump the line after dozens made vaccination appointments before they were eligible.

-Health Officer Travis Gayles put it this way: “We just want to ensure everyone in the county has fair, equal access to the system, . . . a system that is not based on who you know.”
+Health Officer Travis Gayles put it this way: “We just want to ensure everyone in the county has fair, equal access to the system . . . a system that is not based on who you know.”

 D.C. has received 62,000 doses as of Jan.
 16, administering about 41,000 of them.
 The city is vaccinating health-care workers, people 65 and older, first responders and, starting Monday, teachers and police officers — a number that could include 200,000 people, according to city estimates.

-District officials have announced new appointment slots, concentrating many of them in the hardest-hit parts of the city, after data showed that residents of less-affected, wealthier wards were getting vaccinated, while those in harder-hit areas were making fewer appointments.
+District officials have announced new appointment slots, concentrating many of them in the hardest-hit parts of the city, after data showed that residents of less-affected, wealthier wards were getting vaccinated while those in harder-hit areas were making fewer appointments.

-Meanwhile, some senior centers saw long lines of people waiting to get vaccinated, while others have tried and failed to even get an appointment.
+Meanwhile, some senior centers had long lines of people waiting to get vaccinated, while others have tried and failed to even get an appointment.

 In addition to the upcoming Sibley Memorial Hospital clinics for seniors at 14 public housing sites, the city has also begun opening two batches of vaccine appointments online every week, one for Zip codes with high caseloads and another for residents citywide.

-Note: Correction: This article has been updated to correct the name of Thalia Assuras.